 Alternative Methods for Quitting

-Hypnosis.
 Although rigorous studies on hypnosis are lacking, some people report successfully quitting after hypnosis sessions.
-Hypnosis is only effective if you trust the therapist and can feel completely at ease in the vulnerable and passive state necessary for hypnotic suggestion.
+Hypnosis requires you to trust the therapist and be able to feel completely at ease in the vulnerable and passive state necessary for hypnotic suggestion.

-When you are very relaxed, but not asleep, the hypnotherapist will quietly suggest motivations for not smoking.
-The hypnotherapist should also reinforce a positive self-image while you are in deep relaxation.
-This helps many people avoid the depression that can accompany withdrawal.
+When you are very relaxed, but not asleep, the hypnotherapist will quietly suggest motivations for not smoking and reinforce a positive self-image.
+This may help some people avoid the depression that can accompany withdrawal.

 A related technique called acupressure involves pressing certain points on your body when a craving hits.
-Some studies have reported good quit rates with acupuncture, but few rigorous studies have been conducted on acupressure.
+Some studies have reported good short-time quit rates with acupuncture, but few well-designed and rigorous studies have been conducted.

 Public Health Efforts and Social Pressure (Denormalization)

-Denormalization is the idea that smoking is no longer normal.
+Denormalization is the idea that smoking is no longer normal or socially acceptable.
 Examples include:

 Increasing taxes on cigarettes may be one of the most important methods for reducing smoking in the general population, particularly in younger people.